 Oklahoma consumers with lemon vehicles may be protected under either the Oklahoma Lemon Law, the Magnuson-Moss Warranty Act (the federal lemon law), or both.
 Remedies may include refund, replacement or cash compensation such as diminished value and/or incidental and consequential damages.
 Attorneys’ fees also available meaning qualified consumers may receive Oklahoma lemon law attorney representation at no cost.

 And even if a vehicle doesn’t qualify under either of these lemon laws, the Truth In Lending Act and/or other related car buying laws may provide an avenue to recover cash damages that can help you trade out or pay for repairs.

 Connect here for a free, no obligation Oklahoma Lemon Law case review.
 In most instances to qualify under a lemon law your vehicle must only have an unreasonable repair history under the warranty, including (but not limited to) 3-4 repair attempts for the same problem, 6 repairs total on the vehicle, or 30 days out of service by reason of repair.

-Oklahoma Lemon Law State Statutes
+Oklahoma Lemon Law Links

-A. As used in this act:
+A. As used in this section:

 1. “Consumer” means the purchaser, other than for purposes of resale, of a motor vehicle, any person to whom such motor vehicle is transferred during the duration of an express warranty applicable to such motor vehicle, and any other person entitled by the terms of such warranty to enforce the obligations of the warranty; and